 If you know some actors who would be suitable and willing to be your scene partner, then great!
 It works for me, and I can write specifically with them in mind if you pass on some of their info to me.
 But rest assured, the scene(s) will still be 100% yours and focused on you.

 If you don't know any actors, it's easy to find some who are looking for showreel material.
 I recommend posting online, either using facebook or twitter, and just give some details about what you're doing and what you're looking for - it'd probably be best to do this after the scripts have been finalised.
-I can also help you find some actors by posting to my mailing list, but this is something I do extra in order to help if I can and should not be expected - thanks =)
+I can also help you find some actors by posting to my mailing list, but this is something I do extra (for free) in order to help if I can and should not be expected - thanks =)

 How do I book?